hongwilliam/Systems-Project-01/README.md

 Attempted:
+	Originally tried to implement pipes, but didn't account for errno.

 Bugs:
 	Running two commands in one line is not working.
 Only the first command is run, ignoring the second command, and exiting.